 Kid Care: Ear Problems

 Earaches are common in young children.
-When ear problems are due to swimmer's ear or wax buildup, they can usually be taken care of at home.
-A middle ear infection needs a healthcare provider's care.
+When ear problems are due to swimmer’s ear or wax buildup, they can sometimes be taken care of at home.
+A middle ear infection needs a health care provider’s care.

 Evaluating the Problem

-Ear problems are due either to a middle ear infection, an external ear canal infection (swimmer's ear), or wax buildup.
-Gently wiggle the outside of your child's ear.
+Ear problems are due either to a middle ear infection, an external ear canal infection (swimmer’s ear), or wax buildup.
+Gently wiggle the outside of your child’s ear.
 If pain increases when the outer ear is wiggled, your child may have an external infection.
-If you child can't hear well, use a penlight to look inside the ear.
+If your child can’t hear well, use a penlight to look inside the ear.
 Check for wax buildup.
 If your child has fever or severe pain, those are signs of a serious ear problem.
-Call your healthcare provider.
+Call your health care provider.

 You can help relieve discomfort until the condition clears up or until you can get to a healthcare provider.
 Antibiotics may be needed in some cases.
-You can begin pain treatment by using a nonaspirin pain reliever, such as acetaminophen.
+You can begin pain treatment by using a nonaspirin pain reliever, such as acetaminophen or ibuprofen.

 Preventing Future Problems